Disclosure Based on TCFD Recommendations

 In the automotive and electronics sector, we expect, as a baseline, increasing demand for automotive semiconductors due to such trends as automated driving and computerization of display devices.
 In addition, we expect that the spread of EVs and PHEVs for decarbonization will have the effect of further boosting demand, with a positive impact on demand for our products.

-We will therefore continue to develop high reliability and durability and increase our capacity.
+We will therefore continue to develop high reliability and durability of our products and increase our capacity.

 Expansion of demand for automotive products due to the spread of EVs